dib-lab/khmer/doc/user/guide.rst

 2. Run filter-below-abund with C=50 (if you diginormed to C=10) or C=100 (if you diginormed to C=20);

-3. Partition reads with load-graph, etc. etc.
+3. Partition reads with load-into-nodegraph, etc. etc.

 4. Assemble groups as normal, extracting paired-end reads and lumping remaining orphan reads into singletons using